Fastdruid/ReCDTV/README.md

 ## Differences from Original

 V1 is intended to be a functional "like for like" copy of a 2.2.1 board.
 It is not a perfect 1:1, locations have been made as close as possible but may differ slightly.
 I cannot guarantee anything that connects between multiple items will fit (eg the ROM developer board).
+There are however two changes that have been made.
+1) A 5 pin connector by T1.
+This is because T1 is unobtainable and highly unlikely to be able to be removed from an original board.
+This connector therefore is to supply VF1, VPP and VF2 from +5VD using a separate board.
+2) The CONFIGIN/CONFIGOUT is fixed to the diagnostic socket.

 All of the non-Commodore/Amiga unique parts have been sourced as far as they can.